Oil prices slip on doubts over output cuts

 “We do not really expect the oil price to strengthen much more in the first quarter of 2017.”

+Comments by Saudi Arabia’s Energy Minister Khalid al-Falih on Monday combined with a federal holiday in the United States are adding further downward pressure on prices, according to Olivier Jakob of consultancy Petromatrix.

-Saudi Arabian Energy Minister Khalid al-Falih said on Monday that OPEC and non-OPEC producers are unlikely to extend their agreement to cut oil output beyond six months.
+Falih said that OPEC and non-OPEC producers are unlikely to extend their agreement to cut oil output beyond six months, especially if global inventories fall to the five-year average.

 “We don’t think it’s necessary given the level of compliance,” Falih said.
 “My expectations (are) ... that the rebalancing that started slowly in 2016 will have its full impact by the first half.”